GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 ## 5.1	Deploy BillBuddy-Space using cli.

 a.
-Find your host name by running hostname command.
+Find your host name by running hostname command. <br />
 b.
-Go to %XAP_TRAINING_HOME%/gigaspaces-xap/bin/
+Go to %XAP_TRAINING_HOME%/gigaspaces-xap/bin/ <br />
 c.
 Edit setenv-overrides.sh and put your host name as a value to XAP_MANAGER_SERVERS parameter. e.g: <br />
     export XAP_MANAGER_SERVERS=<your host name>